a-rios/ats-models/README.md

 # Models for Automatic Text Simplification (ATS)
 This repository contains code for the ATS models we use in the [Flagship Inclusive Information and Communication Technologies (IICT) project](https://www.iict.uzh.ch/en.html).
+The repository contains code to trim and fine-tune models based on mt5 [2] and mBART [3], and in case of the latter, an optional modification to use longformer attention [1] in the encoder for long sequences.

 ## Installation
 Check out the repository: